tommygrigo/GeekPhD/README.md

 ## Version control

 This list is for sure very well known to programmers but I think it is important for anyone who has to work with digital files.
-The problem that is solved by the programs and websites in this list, is the one of keeping track of the different versions of files and projects.
+The problem that is solved by the programs and websites in this list, is one of keeping track of the different versions of files and projects.
 This is usually used for software development but it can be used also for latex articles (Overleaf uses it internally) or any type of digital file you can imagine.
 If you ever found yourself naming your files "artile.tex", "artile_2.tex", "artile_3.tex", "artile_3_1.tex", "artile_3_updated.tex" and you are tired of this method, this list is for you.

 ### [Git](https://git-scm.com/)